NLipatov/TunGo/Readme.md

 # Command: shutdown Server or Client

-To gracefully stop the server or client, use the exit command from the interactive terminal:
+To remove all the network configuration changes and gracefully stop the server or client, use the exit command from the interactive terminal:

 ```bash
 exit